datacentred/puppet-ceph/README.md

 then we can derive the device name, probe the drive partiton type and provision based on whether ceph-disk has been run.

+The OSD provider can also operate on enclosures with SES firmware running on a SAS expander.
+In some cases SCSI addresses aren't predicatable and susceptible to the same enumeration problem as /dev device names.
+In these cases the devices can be provisioned with 'Slot 01/Slot 12' which directly correlates with slot names found in sysfs.
+The two addressing modes can be used interchangably thus configuration like 'Slot 01/2:0:0:0' is permissible.

 ### Usage

 The module is exlusively for use with hiera to segregate data from code thus